-The Company recognized approximately \$4.7 million of revenue during the six months ended June 30, 2024 that was included in deferred revenues in the accompanying condensed consolidated balance sheets as of the beginning of the reporting period.
-For those contracts that were wholly or partially unsatisfied as of June 30, 2024, minimum contracted subscription revenues to be recognized in future periods total approximately \$1.2 billion.
-The Company expects to recognize approximately 47.2% of this amount as subscription services are transferred to customers over the next 24 months, an additional 35.4% in the next 25 to 48 months, and the balance thereafter.
+The Company recognized approximately \$4.7 million \$6.5 million of revenue during the six nine months ended June 30, 2024 September 30, 2024 that was included in deferred revenues in the accompanying condensed consolidated balance sheets as of the beginning of the reporting period.
+For those contracts that were wholly or partially unsatisfied as of June 30, 2024 September 30, 2024, minimum contracted subscription revenues to be recognized in future periods total the Company's remaining performance obligation totaled approximately \$1.2 billion \$1.3 billion.
+The Company expects to recognize approximately 47.2% 47.0% of this amount these remaining obligations as subscription services are transferred to customers revenue over the next 24 months, an additional 35.4% in the next 25 to 48 months, and the remaining balance thereafter.
 This estimate does not include estimated consideration for excess user and transaction processing fees that the Company expects to earn under its subscription contracts.

-Contract assets totaled \$1.3 million and \$1.5 million as of June 30, 2024 and December 31, 2023, respectively, which are included in other assets in the accompanying condensed consolidated balance sheets.
+Contract assets totaled \$1.3 \$1.2 million and \$1.5 million as of June 30, 2024 September 30, 2024 and December 31, 2023, respectively, which are included in other assets in the accompanying condensed consolidated balance sheets.